On Spaces Associated with Invariant Divisors on Galois Covers of Riemann Surfaces and Their Applications: Normalization of Invariant Divisors

-Since invariant linear equivalence is the equivalence relation arising from divisors of non-zero functions from $\mathbb{C}(X)_{\mathbf{1}}$, Lemma \ref{invlineq} implies that the only difference between linear equivalence and invariant linear equivalence for $G$-invariant divisors on $X$ is the possibility to allow non-trivial characters of $G$ in the functions whose divisors yield the equivalence relation.
-Therefore the set of $G$-equivariant divisors in any given linear equivalence class decomposes (if it is not empty) as $n^{ab}$ complete invariant linear equivalence classes, where $n^{ab}$ is the order of $G^{ab}$.
+Since invariant linear equivalence is the equivalence relation arising from divisors of non-zero functions from $\mathbb{C}(X)_{\mathbf{1}}$, it follows from Lemma \ref{invlineq} that for any linear equivalence class, the set of $G$-equivariant divisors in that class decomposes (if it is not empty) as $n^{ab}$ invariant linear equivalence classes, where $n^{ab}$ is the order of $G^{ab}$ hence of $\widehat{G}$.
+In fact, the set of these classes is a free orbit of $\widehat{G}$ (see the proof of Lemma \ref{actCXrho} below).